SirFroweey/PyDark/README.md

 **Note:** it is possible to use PyDark.net networking code outside an PyDark.engine.Game() instance.
 Take a look at the client.py and server.py examples on how to acheive that.

 **Real PyDark implementation**
 > The best and easiest way to create a networked game in PyDark is to create two (or more) files named client.py and server.py.
-Your client code should store your PyDark game logic (Sprites, Tilsheets, Scenes, Mainloop, etc).
+Your client code should store your PyDark game and client networking logic (PyDark.net.ClientProtocol sub-class, Sprites, Tilsheets, Scenes, Mainloop, etc).
 While the server.py file should only store PyDark.net server networking logic.

 With this in mind, the way you specify your game is an online game is via the following example: